This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Since certification testing is paid for by the vendor, it is important to remember that a lack of certification doesn't necessarily mean that the software has failed testing.
 It may mean that the developers never submitted the program for assessment.
 For example, in the case of a small new company, they may not have the budget to accommodate testing costs.
 Despite this caveat, certification remains one of the few ways to accurately measure how well anti-virus software works.

-There are several established and respected anti-virus testing organizations.
+There are several established and respected anti-virus security testing organizations.
 They are:

 Anti-virus software carrying a seal of approval from these test organizations will undoubtedly do the job efficiently.